Tools, techniques, and initiatives that enable a

 includes raw materials, work in process, and finished goods.
 Plant cost includes

 material, labor, and plant overhead.
+B

 Any point at which production is slowed because